goodluckoguzie/WAD/DiscoverHealthDevelopmentAssessment/DiscoverHealthPartE.markdown

-# Week 8: DiscoverHealth Part E – Session-Based Login and Access Control
+# Week 8: DiscoverHealth Part E – Session-Based Login, Signup, and Access Control

 ## Introduction

-In **DiscoverHealth Part E**, you’ll enhance the Part D application to meet Tasks 10 and 11 by implementing a session-based login system on the main index page and restricting resource addition to logged-in users.
-Task 10 adds login, logout, and signup functionality, with a persistent “Logged in as {username}” message.
-Task 11 restricts POST `/api/resources` (Tasks 2 and 9) to authenticated users with user-friendly errors.
+In **DiscoverHealth Part E**, you’ll enhance the Part D application to meet Tasks 10 and 11 by implementing a session-based login and signup system on the main index page and restricting resource addition to logged-in users.
+Task 10 includes a login form, a signup form, a “Logged in as {username}” message, logout functionality, and persistent login state on page reload.
+Task 11 restricts POST `/api/resources` to authenticated users with user-friendly errors.
 You’ll use **Windows Command Prompt** or **macOS Terminal**, building on Part D to achieve a 62% grade threshold.

 ### What You’ll Learn

-* **Session-Based Authentication (Task 10)**: Use Express sessions for login, logout, and signup, with persistent state.
+* **Session-Based Authentication (Task 10)**: Use Express sessions for login, signup, logout, and persistent state with username display.
 * **Access Control (Task 11)**: Restrict API endpoints to logged-in users.
-* **Frontend Integration**: Add login/logout UI to the index page.
+* **Frontend Integration**: Add login and signup forms to the index page.
-* **User Feedback**: Display clear error messages for unauthorized actions.
+* **User Feedback**: Display clear error messages and username after login.

 ### What You’ll Do

 1. **Exercise A**: Set up `DiscoverHealthPartE` folder, copy Part D files, install `express-session` and `bcrypt`.
 2. **Exercise B**: Update `server.js` for session middleware, login, signup, logout, and restricted POST.
-3. **Exercise C**: Update `SearchView.jsx` for login/logout UI and `App.jsx` to remove login route.
+3. **Exercise C**: Update `SearchView.jsx` for login/signup forms and username display, update `App.jsx` to remove login route.
-4. **Exercise D**: Update `AddResourceView.jsx` for session cookies.
+4. **Exercise D**: Verify `AddResourceView.jsx` for session cookies.
-5. **Exercise E**: Run servers, test login persistence, logout, signup, and restricted resource addition.
+5. **Exercise E**: Run servers, test login, signup, username display, and restricted resource addition.
 6. **Save Everything**: Organize work and (optionally) push to GitHub.

 ### Prerequisites